Northward Ho: Synopsis

 In pursuit of his revenge, Mayberry maintains a friendly relationship with Featherstone and Greenshield.
 Greenshield's "sister" has just arrived in London from York, and Mayberry offers the three of them lodging at his summer house.
 There, a conversation between two young servingmen, Featherstone's servant Leapfrog and Mayberry's servant Squirrel, reveals the true circumstances of the threesome.
 Greenshield's "sister" Kate is actually his wife; and Kate is having a clandestine romantic affair with her husband's friend Featherstone.
 She fools Greenshield by pretending to suffer from sleepwalking; on her nighttime rambles she often ends up in Featherstone's room.

 Philip, playing a joke on his father, has Doll summon Bellamont for a potential commission.
 (Bellamont is a poet, and provides verses for fees.)
-Bellamont comes to Doll's establishment, but quickly penetrates the ruse and understands the nature of Doll's profession and her current activities.
+Bellamont comes to Doll's establishment, but quickly understands the ruse and the nature of Doll's profession and her current activities.
 When Doll asks Bellamont what he thinks of her, he calls her "a most admirable, brave, beautiful whore."
 Once Bellamont leaves, Doll reveals that she is attracted to him.
 Captain Jenkins comes to Bellamont to commission a madrigal for Doll.
-While he's there, Doll herself arrives; Bellamont has Jenkins hide behind the arras, and Doll reveals the truth about herself.
+While he is there, Doll herself arrives; Bellamont has Jenkins hide behind the arras, and Doll reveals the truth about herself.
 Jenkins exposes her to her other "gulls," and Doll and company find it expedient to leave the city; they flee northwards.

 Featherstone, in pursuing his own sexual and financial goals, has set himself and the Greenshields on a trip to Ware; Bellamont and the Mayberrys travel along as part of their revenge plan.
 Along the way, the group stops at Bethlem Royal Hospital, or "Bedlam," to view the madmen; the others play a joke on Bellamont, and make the keeper think that the poet is a lunatic who has been fooled into coming to the hospital.
 Bellamont has a fit of temper and hits the keeper before the others come to his rescue.
-At Ware, the play's schemes bear their final fruit: a disguised Greenshield is tricked into offering his masked wife to Mayberry's amorous attentions...only to have their true identities exposed to each other.
+At Ware, the play's schemes bear their final fruit: a disguised Greenshield is tricked into offering his masked wife to Mayberry's amorous attentions... only to have their true identities exposed to each other.
 Featherstone's adultery with Kate is also exposed – but Featherstone is not left to triumph, since he is fooled into marrying a disguised Doll.
 Featherstone is appalled to learn that he has married a prostitute; but Doll asserts that she's reformed and promises to be a good and faithful wife.
 The would-be adulterers and seducers receive their just punishment; the others are none the worse for wear.

 In Westward Ho, the trio of citizens' wives, Mistresses Tenterhook, Honeysuckle, and Wafer, are largely indistinguishable and interchangeable.
 The three female characters in the sequel are far more distinct, extending along the full range of morality: Mrs. Mayberry being the chaste and virtuous wife, Kate Greenshield the "bad" adulterous wife, and Doll the professional prostitute.